pinarltr/HousePricePrediction/README.md

 numpy, pandas, matplotlib and seaborn statsmodels and scikit-learn
 Analysis:
-Linear Regression, Other Regression Algorithms (Optional)
+Linear Regression, Other Regression Algorithms